vmware-archive/liota/README.md

 # LIOTA
-Liota (Little IoT Agent) is open source offering for the IoT application developers.
-Liota is been generalized to interact with any data-center component, over any transport, and on any IoT gateway.
+Little IoT Agent (liota) is an open source offering for IoT solution developers and resides primarily on IoT gateways.
+Liota has been generalized to allow, via modules, interaction with any data-center component, over any transport, and for any IoT gateway.
 It is easy-to-use and provides enterprise-quality modules for interacting with IoT Solutions.

 ## Design
-The primary liota design goal is simplicity, ease of use, easy install, and easy modification.
-Secondary design goals are generality, modularity, and enterprise-level.
+The primary liota design goals are simplicity, ease of use, easy install, and easy modification.
+Secondary design goals are generality, modularity, and enterprise-level quality.

-The basic layers of liota:
+# The Basic Layers of Liota

-## Gateway layer
+## Board Layer
-It is the base layer of liota that provides abstraction for the supported hardware gateways, their unique i/o architecture, and any unique OS features.
-Sub-modules are created for the hardware gateways belonging to the same family like the x86
+The board layer is the base layer of liota and provides an abstraction for IoT gateway hardware.
+Items one might put in here are unique i/o architecture, communication physical interfaces, and any other features particular to the system board.

-/Intel Galileo and Arduino development platforms that have, more or less, the same i/o architecture.
+## Gateway Layer
+The gateway layer is a sub-module of board and abstracts both the system board and the operating system.
 The gateway is defined using the following parameters make, model, and the current OS version installed on them.
-The functions provided by this layer are used to configure i/o endpoints, read data from endpoints connected to sensors, or pass commands to the endpoints of connected actuators.
-The gateway layer has a sub-layer termed as “Things”, which allows users to create representative objects in liota for devices that will be connected to the gateway, e.g., temperature sensor connected to an Intel DK-300 gateway.
+The functions provided by this layer are used to configure i/o endpoints, read data from endpoints connected to sensors, or pass commands to the endpoints of connected actuators as well as any unique OS features.

+## Things Layer
+This layer (after the 'Things' in Internet-of-Things') allows developers to create representative objects in liota for devices that will be connected to the gateway, e.g., as USB temperature sensor connected to the gateway.

 ## Transformer Layer
-This layer defines the base structure for creating representations of metrics and super-metrics in liota.
-Metric is a class that abstracts and represents the stream of values collected from attached sensors.
-A super-metric is a functional composition of one or more metrics.
-A super-metric is usually defined whenever more than one metric is required to define the behavior of the environment as in case of vROps (vRealize Operations).
+This layer defines the base structure for creating representations of metrics in liota.
+A metric is the term for a stream of numeric values.
+Metric is a class that abstracts and represents this stream of values collected from, typically, attached sensors but can be collected from anywhere.
 Within the definition of metrics we support SI units are in order to provide units-based typing for values collected from a sensor.
 This meta-data can be passed to the data-center component in a format defined by that component.